Zone Look-up Map

 - Cannabis cultivation - Applies to growing cannabis completely indoors.

-- Conditional within 300 feet of school or child day care facility.
+- Conditional use required within 300 feet of school or child day care facility.

-- Conditional if any outdoor activity is proposed.
+- Conditional use required if any outdoor activity is proposed in any non-residential zone.

 - See Section 7-1 for definition.